jahm89/movie_rental/README.md

    - Create a database called: movie_rental_2 (mysql or postgresql)
    - In the root path of the application run the command: php artisan migrate

-   Alternative: You can use the dump movie-renta-backup.sql in your database, the dump is a postgresql database.
+   Alternative: You can use the dump movie_rental_tar located at the root path or the repository, the dump is a postgresql database.

 5. Create a symbolic link to use the application in your local environment: